This list of gorgeous places to see fall in North Carolina will have you craving autumn all year long!

 No treasure map?
 No problem!
 The Outer Banks have everything you could wish for in a trip to the shores of the Atlantic.
-As exotic as these natural beaches are, they are just a car ride away!
+As exotic as these natural Outer Banks beaches are, they are just a car ride away!
 Fall in North Carolina just became nautical!
-You’ll find the sandy beaches starting at the Virginia border and they flow south for 120 miles until Ocracoke Island.
-While the beach may trigger summer vibes, the fall has much to offer at The Outer Banks!

 Dive into the shipwreck sites, check out a lighthouse, or head to any of the various state parks for a novel venture.
 Festivals and cruises can be found in the autumn months for a delightful stay.
-With so much open beach, you can plan for a calm and relaxing getaway also.
-Sunsets and sunrises over the horizon are exceptionally grand on The Outer Banks.
+With so much open beach, you can plan for a calm and relaxing North Carolina weekend getaway also.
+Sunsets and sunrises over the horizon are exceptionally grand on the Outer Banks.

 Pilot Mountain State Park

 View the fall in North Carolina at Pilot Mountain State Park.
 Pinnacle, North Carolina has several ways to explore and take in the serene scenes of autumn.
 Pilot Mountain was mapped in 1751 and was a guide for Native Americans and early European settlers.